k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/09_tdm_reference_implementation.md

-- **no_schema** — this indicator is used for interfaces that do not have a DB schema, but the JDBC connector adds a schema for them.
+- **no_schema** — this indicator is used for interfaces without a DB schema, where the JDBC connector adds a schema for them.
 For example: CSV files.
 The **CSV JDBC Connector** extension concatenates the 'main' schema name to the file list.
-Set this field to **true** in order to ignore the concatenated schema when accessing the files.
+Setting this field to **true** would ignore the concatenated schema when accessing the files.

-### TableLevelDefinitions MTable - Customized Logic for Tables
+### TableLevelDefinitions MTable — Customized Logic for Tables

 TDM V9.1 has added the **TableLevelDefinitions** MTable to enable setting a customized logic for selected tables.